Generic balanced synchrony patterns in network dynamics: The network dynamics: definitions, notations and main result

 We consider in the present paper the ODE of the type

-where $f\in\Cc^1_\Gc$ is an admissible $\Cc^1-$map of a given network with types $\Gc$.
-Notice that the above ODE is locally well-posed.
+where $f\in\Cc^k_\Gc$ is an admissible $\Cc^k-$map, with $k\geq 1$ of a given network with types $\Gc$. { Note that the above ODE is locally well-posed by Cauchy-Lipschitz theory: $f$ is of class at least $\Cc^1$ and is thus a locally Lipschitzian function}.
 Our purpose is to study the dynamics of the flow generated by \eqref{ode} and in particular to understand the relation between the symmetries required by the network with types and the symmetries of the solutions of \eqref{ode}.